jmanriquehiberus/openbank-mobile-test/README.md

 Tests on the presenter layer are instrumented tests, as they require a device either physical or emulated to run, in those tests, the fragment and the viewmodel are both mocked and their lifecycles are emulated.
 When it comes to the fragment, it is first tested whether the activity finds any problem launching, then the display of information of characters tested and lastly another test is run to check whether the list is scrollable or not.
-On the other hand, tests on the viewmodel are performed in order to check the proper working of the retrieval of data and of all the 3 states, loading success and error.
-In any case, the expected response is mocked and the method with a call to the upper layers is stubbed so that whenever it is called and there is a response, it is bypassed and replaced with the previously mocked instance.
+On the other hand, tests on the viewmodel are performed in order to check the proper working of the retrieval of data and all the 3 states, loading, success and error.
+In any case, the expected response is mocked and the method with a call to the upper layers is stubbed so that whenever it is called and there is a response, it is bypassed and replaced with the previously mocked instance to finally assert the result with the expected response.

 ### Domain

-Tests on domain are unit tests and the purpose of them is to make sure that the methods from the repository retrieve the proper data, the response is mocked and the method is stubbed, so that once the process has come to an end, if the result was successful the mocked response will be returned, otherwise, the test will fail.
+Tests on domain are unit tests and the purpose of them is to make sure that the methods from the repository retrieve the proper data, the response is mocked and the method is stubbed, so that once the process has come to an end, if the result was successful the mocked response will be returned and if the expected response and the result matches the test will succeed, otherwise, the test will fail.

 ### Data

-Tests on domain are unit tests and the purpose of them is to make sure that both, the calls to the memory and the calls to the repository work properly, the way to perform those tests takes place in the same way as it does for domain, the response is mocked, and call to datasources is stubbed and the result is asserted for the test to succeed
+Tests on domain are unit tests and the purpose of them is to make sure that both, the calls to the memory and the calls to the repository work properly, the way to perform those tests takes place in the same way as it does for domain, the response is mocked, and call to datasources is stubbed and the result is asserted for the test to succeed.

 ### Datasources

-Tests on this layer are unit tests as well, their purpose is to make sure that the ultimate layer of communication works well, in order to do so, the retrofit service is mocked as well as the memory, calls are performed after their methods have been stubbed, and the response is asserted with the mocked one that was created before, all parts of the process are tested to ensure the performance of the layer and the application as well.
+Tests on this layer are unit tests as well, their purpose is to make sure that the ultimate layer of communication works well, in order to do so, the retrofit service is mocked as well as the memory, calls are performed after their methods have been stubbed, and the response is asserted with the mocked one which was created before, all parts of the process are tested to ensure the performance of the layer and the application as well.

-Being able to test each and any layer of the application separately, allows the developer to save a great amount of time whenever an error comes, by simply running the tests that were previously created, it becomes easy to spot the problem whereas debugging from scratch would have been an extra amount of time and resources, easily spared by the early implementation of tests throughout the application.
+Being able to test each and any layer of the application separately, allows the developer to save a great amount of time whenever an error comes, by simply running the previously created tests, it becomes easy to spot the problem whereas debugging from scratch would have posed an extra amount of time and resources, easily spared by an early implementation of tests throughout the application.